Poetry Out Loud

 What is Poetry Out Loud?

-During the 2014-2015 academic year, Poetry Out Loud National Recitation Contest celebrates its 10 year anniversary of bringing an appreciation of poetry to high school students and schools throughout the United States.
+During the 2014-2015 academic year, Poetry Out Loud National Recitation Contest celebrated its 10 year anniversary of bringing an appreciation of poetry to high school students and schools throughout the United States.
 Using the Poetry Out Loud curriculum, teachers guide students toward a deeper understanding of the power of language and literature.
 Students develop a personal relationship with great poems while learning about their literary heritage through poetry recitation.
 Plus, participants master public speaking skills, build self-confidence, and improve their reading comprehension scores.

 How it Works

 The Florida Division of Cultural Affairs works with the National Endowment of the Arts and the Poetry Foundation to distribute poetry study materials to participating high school teachers.
 Using the Poetry Out Loud Teacher’s Guide, teachers incorporate poetry into their classroom curriculum while also preparing for school-wide poetry recitation competitions.
 Each school's winner then comes to Florida's capital with a chaperone to participate in the Poetry Out Loud State Finals contest.
-This year's contest will be on February 28, 2015 in the Heritage Hall Auditorium at the R.A.
+This year's contest was held on February 28, 2015 in the Heritage Hall Auditorium at the R.A.
 Gray Building, 500 South Bronough Street, Tallahassee, FL.

-The winner of the Poetry Out Loud State Finals for Florida will be awarded $200 and given an all-expense paid trip (with an adult chaperone) to Washington, DC to compete in the Poetry Out Loud National Finals.
+The winner of the Poetry Out Loud State Finals for Florida was be awarded $200 and given an all-expense paid trip (with an adult chaperone) to Washington, DC to compete in the Poetry Out Loud National Finals.
 The State Champion’s school library receives a $500 stipend for the purchase of poetry materials.
 The runner-up receives $100; an additional $200 goes to his or her school library.
 More than $50,000 in prizes and school stipends is awarded annually at the National Finals (April 27 – 29, 2015) with the national winner receiving $20,000 in college scholarship funds and national media recognition.

 How to Participate